A casserole dish of hot cross buns in the back ground. There is one bun on a blue floral plate.

 A pinterest pin for hot cross buns

-Don’t for get to join our vintage living community!
-Receive fun and useful emails from me and gain access to the exclusive printables library!
+Don’t forget to join up and gain access to the exclusive printables library!

 Find fun recipe cards to start building your own family recipe journal!
 Plus, much more!